Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 (Compatible with older versions)
 - Lane split isn't fixed to a specific position on straight lane like it was before giving more freedom with it's positioning
 - 4:1 4-ways were replaced with a 4:1 4-way that actually is 4-way.

+22:30 UTC 30.12.2020
+{Compatible with older versions)
+- Light on stations have been moved outside to allow for placing additional signals if one so desires
+- Chests on vanilla stations have been connected with green wires for wire sorcerers

 </details>